MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxaudiomodulecreate.md

 ## -description

-TBD - The AcxAudioModuleCreate function is used to create an audio module that that will be associated with a circuit WDFDEVICE device object (TBD???) parent.
+TBD - The AcxAudioModuleCreate function is used to create an audio module that that will be associated with an ACX circuit object (TBD???) parent.

 ## -parameters

 ### -param Object

+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that has/is TBD been TBD.

 ### -param Attributes

-Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the AcxFactory with the parent WDF device object (TBD???).
+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the audio module with the ACX circuit object (TBD???).

-TBD - What would be useful to set for the driver?

 ### -param Config

-An initialized [ACX_KEYWORDSPOTTER_CONFIG structure](ns-acxelements-acx_keywordspotter_config.md) that describes the configuration of the key word spotter.
+An initialized [ACX_AUDIOMODULE_CONFIG structure](ns-acxelements-acx_audiomodule_config.md) that describes the configuration of the audio module.

 ### -param AudioModule

-A pointer to a location that receives the handle to the new ACXVOLUME object.
+A pointer to a location that receives the handle to the new ACXMODULE object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns